 So what exactly is a koeksister?
 Well, the best analogy I can find is with doughnuts as they are also sweet doughy fritters, but that’s as far as the similarity goes.
 With koeksisters, the dough is rolled out flat and then plaited in 6cm lengths, deep-fried and then soaked in syrup and chilled overnight.
 They are absolutely delicious with tea or coffee and I have also seen miniature koeksisters served in lieu of petit fours.
 Below is a recipe, if you are in the mood for getting plaiting!
 But there is something of a dispute raging as to the provenance of these teatime treats.

 On the one hand, we have the Afrikaans community who hold koeksisters dear and say that they were invented by their forebears as they colonised the Cape.
-On the other hand, we have the Cape Malay community who also claim koeksusters as their own, albeit with a different name (koesisters) in a somewhat different form – their variety is less sweet, spicier, covered with desiccated coconut and twisted as opposed to plaited.
-The taste is definitely more doughnuty than the Afrikaner version.
-Click here for a recipe for these – any comments on which is your favourite would be interesting to hear…
+On the other hand, we have the Cape Malay community who enjoy a similar yet different sweet treat: the koe’sister.
+These are also deep-fried sweet treats but they are soft as opposed to crispy, less sweet, more fragrantly spiced, always covered with desiccated coconut, and round or twisted as opposed to plaited.
+The taste is definitely more doughnuty and spicy than the Afrikaner version.
+Click here for a recipe for koe’sisters.
+Personally, I love them both – but I’d love to hear in the comments if you’ve tried either and whether you have a favourite!

 FOR THE SYRUP: